 Gives you an understanding of what is expected of a financial manager, including issues affecting investment and financing.

 Explores advanced professional skills, techniques and values that you will require to act as an expert accountant in an advisory or consultancy role at senior level.
 They are assessed by three-hour written exams, in March, June, September and December.
+The Professional Level is changing from September 2018, read BPP's expert advice on the new ACCA Strategic Professional level.

 P1 - Governance, Risk and Ethics